pineapplemachine/PyDwarf/docs/modding.md

 #### raws.reffile

-These files are pretty simple: When a `raws.dir` is loaded for some directory these are files it remembers the location so that when its output is written it can just copy the file over.
-Without intervention, PyDwarf will never look at the contents of these files.
+These files are pretty simple: When a `raws.dir` is loaded for some directory these are files it remembers the location of so that when its output is written it can just copy the file over.
+Without intervention, PyDwarf will never look at or modify the contents of these files.

 #### raws.binfile